weakish/docs-en/views/rest_api.md

 X-LC-Key: {{masterkey}},master
 ```

-Cross-origin resource sharing is supported, so you can use these headers with XMLHttpRequest in JavaScript.
+Cross-origin resource sharing is supported so that you can use these headers with XMLHttpRequest in JavaScript.

 #### X-LC-Sign